-1.0 EXPLAINING THE MID YEAR REPORT 1.01 On 16th February 2021, the Council approved the Treasury Management Strategy 2021/22, following the recommendation of the Cabinet and consideration by the Audit Committee.
+1.0 EXPLAINING THE MID YEAR REPORT 1.01 On 15th February 2022, the Council approved the Treasury Management Strategy 2022/23, following the recommendation of the Cabinet and consideration by the Governance and Audit Committee.
 1.02 The Council delegates responsibility for the implementation and regular monitoring of its treasury management policies and practices to Cabinet, and for execution and administration of treasury management decisions to the Corporate Finance Manager, who acts in accordance with the Council's Treasury Management Policy Statement, Strategy and Practices.
 The Council has nominated Governance and Audit Committee to be responsible for ensuring effective scrutiny of Treasury Management Strategy and Policies.
-1.03 The Treasury Management Mid-Year Report for 2021/22 is attached as Appendix 1.
-The Mid-Year Report reviews the activities and performance of the treasury management operations during the period 1 st April to 30 th September 2021.
-As required by the Council's Financial Procedure Rules, this Mid-Year Report was reviewed by the Governance and Audit Committee on 17 th November 2021 and Cabinet on 18 th January 2022.
-The Governance and Audit Committee had no matters to draw to the Cabinet's or Council's attention Summary of Key Points 1.04 The economic recovery from the coronavirus pandemic continued to dominate the first half of the financial year.
-The Bank of England have maintained the base rate at 0.1% since March this year, and the potential use of negative interest rates has not been ruled out.
-In the light of recent meetings of the Monetary Policy Committee, the Council's treasury advisor Arlingclose expects the Bank Rate to rise slightly in the short-term but continue to remain relatively low in the longer-term.
-1.05 One PWLB loan of £0.582m was taken out during the period and was on- lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
-The Council continues to regularly review the position on its long-term borrowing requirement in conjunction with Arlingclose.
-Short term borrowing was undertaken as necessary in accordance with the 2021/22 borrowing strategy.
-The average interest rate for short-term borrowing undertaken in the period was 0.09%.
+1.03 The Treasury Management Mid-Year Report for 2022/23 is attached as Appendix 1.
+The Mid-Year Report reviews the activities and performance of the treasury management operations during the period 1st April to 30th September 2022.
+As required by the Council's Financial Procedure Rules, this Mid-Year Report was reviewed by the Governance and Audit Committee on 14th November 2022 and Cabinet on 20th December 2022.
+Summary of Key Points 1.04 The ongoing conflict in Ukraine has continued to put pressure on global inflation and the economic outlook for UK and world growth remains weak.
+The UK political situation towards the end of the period following the 'fiscal event' increased uncertainty further.
+The economic backdrop during the April to September period continued to be characterised by high oil, gas and commodity prices, ongoing high inflation and its impact on consumers' cost of living, no imminent end in sight to the Russia-Ukraine hostilities and its associated impact on the supply chain.
+The Bank of England have increased the official Bank Rate to 2.25% over the period.
+1.05 No new long or short-term borrowing was undertaken during the period.
+The Council continues to regularly review the position on its long-term borrowing requirement in conjunction with advice from Arlingclose.
+The borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
 Section 4 provides more information on borrowing and debt management during the period.

-1.06 Interest rates on investments have been very low throughout the period, the average rate of return for the period being 0.013%.
+1.06 Interest rates on investments have been increasing throughout the period, the average rate of return for the period being 1.05%.
 Section 5 of the report provides more information on the Council's investments.

-1.07 The treasury function has operated fully within the limits detailed in the Treasury Management Strategy 2021/22.
-1.08 Treasury management advisory services - tender In September 2021 Arlingclose Ltd were reappointed as the Council's advisors for a period of 3 years, following a competitive tendering exercise.
-This period can be extended a further 2 years as per the contract terms to September 2026.
+1.07 The treasury function has operated fully within the limits detailed in the Treasury Management Strategy 2022/23.

-2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report; no other resource implications directly as a result of this report.
+2.00 RESOURCE IMPLICATIONS 2.01 Financial implications are addressed in the report, no other resource implications directly as a result of this report.